 To say that for destruction ice

 1. With his opening surprise of just 12 words he shows us the two possibilities known to every astrophysicist: (A.) our world could be burned up by the explosion of our sun, or (B.) we could perish in a coming ice age.

-2. But then he makes a hard left turn to reveal that desire is just another type of fire, and hate is another kind of ice that for destruction “is also great and would suffice.”
+2. But then he makes a hard right turn to reveal that desire is just another type of fire, and hate is another kind of ice that for destruction “is also great and would suffice.”

 Robert Frost opens our eyes to the destructive powers of greed and hate in 15 seconds, with just 51 words.

 When you allow a person to arrive at their own conclusion, the truth you have communicated is no longer your truth, but their truth, and no one will ever be able to take it away from them.
 They will forever defend it as a product of their own observation.

 1. Approach your subject from an unexpected angle.

 2. Tell two stories at once, using the relationship between two things as a pattern to reveal the relationship between two other things.